pettersoderlund/image-label-gmail/README.md

 Finished! the program should run.

+## Renewing tokens
+The stored credentials for the Gmail connection expires after 6 months.

 ## Running with saved token (running consequent times after first)
 Make sure tokens folder is in the same dir as current dir.